Flagger and Drone — for an effective CI/CD platform

 # Clone from github

-$ git clone https://github.com/SirishaGopigiri/drone-flagger.git# Clone local project
+$ git clone https://github.com/SirishaGopigiri/drone-flagger.git

 $ git clone http://192.168.1.102/root/golang-app.git